dabapps/django-db-queue/README.md

 ##### manage.py queue_depth
 If you'd like to check your queue depth from the command line, you can run `manage.py queue_depth [queue_name [queue_name ...]]` and any jobs in the "NEW" or "READY" states will be returned.

+If you wish to exclude jobs which are scheduled to be run in the future you can add `--exclude_future_jobs` to the command.

 **Important:** If you misspell or provide a queue name which does not have any jobs, a depth of 0 will always be returned.